keybase/book-content/05-sites/00-index.md

 ### HTTPS security
 Thanks to [Let’s Encrypt](https://letsencrypt.org/), `kbpbot` is able to transparently request and install a HTTPS TLS/SSL certificate on your hosted domain name, for free.

 If your configuration went smoothly, the contents of your folder are now shared over a secure HTTPS connection.

 If you added a `/keybase/private/person,kbpbot/my-site/index.html`, that file will be made available at `https://my-site.example.com/` (and also `https://my-site.example.com/index.html`).

 If you shared an image at `/keybase/private/person,kbpbot/my-site/puppy/gettingbig.jpg`, that would be available at `https://my-site.example.com/puppy/gettingbig.jpg`, etc.

 ## Git publishing
 You can also publish your website through [Git](/git) instead of [Files](/files).

-Instead of sharing a folder with kbpbot, as above, you can create a shared Keybase Git repository and publish that.
+Instead of sharing a folder with [kbpbot](sites#using-kbpbot), you can create a shared Keybase Git repository and publish that.

 First, you need to be on a team with `kbpbot`:
-1. In Teams, select `Create a team` and give it a name (we’ll call this one `gitwithkbpbot`, but it can be anything).
+1. In Teams, select `Create a team` and give it a name.
+(We’ll call this one `gitwithkbpbot`, but it can be anything.)
 2.  `Add members` and invite `kbpbot` as a Reader.
-Or add `kbpbot` to an existing team if you’d prefer.
+You can also add `kbpbot` to an existing team.

-Now you can create a Git repository to use for your new site:
+Now you can create a Git repository to use for your new site.
 3. In Git, select `New repository` and `New team repository`.
 Choose the team you share with `kbpbot`, and give the repository a name.
-Let’s call this one `git-site`.
+(We’ll call this one `git-site`.)
 4. Clone the repository and add some content to it.
 Push to `master`.

 The DNS configuration for Git is a little different.
 The main `CNAME`/`ALIAS` record is the same (points at `kbp.keybaseapi.com`).
 But the `TXT` record needs to tell `kbpbot` about the Git repository instead of the filesystem location like before.
 It looks like this: